 “the singing is remarkable, the tunes and arrangements distinctive, and the jazz restrained but explicit enough to keep you guessing.” – The Guardian about “There Will Be Stars”

 “between trip hop, advanced pop and jazz” – Jazzthing“a sonic bed somewhere between Christmas oratorio, Nordic singer/songwriter tradition and a large portion of dark mystery” – Jazzthetik

-For over a decade they performed together at the biggest jazzfestival, ex.
+Educated at the Music Conservatory in Copenhagen, Denmark she kicked off her career early, when she (by the age of 20) was discovered by British pianoplayer Django Bates, and asked to become the lead singer of his band Human Chain (Iain Ballamy, Martin France and Michael Mondesir).For over a decade they performed together at the biggest jazzfestival, ex.
 Utrecht with Asko Ensemble, The North Sea Jazzfestival in Holland.
 British Symfonia Orchestra in Thessaloniki och Athens.
 Performed at festivals like Umeå jazzfestival, Jazz on beach festival in Espoo Finland, Oslo jazzfestival, Umeå jazzfestival.
 Leeds fuse festival.
 Cheltenham jazzfestival.
 Vilnius jazzfestival, Belfast jazzfestival, Sarajevo jazzfestival, Kalisz jazzfestival in Poland.
-They also recorded with the famous Metropole Orchestra in Holland with conductor/ arranger Vince Mendoza.
+They also recorded with the famous Metropole Orchestra in Holland with conductor/ arranger Vince Mendoza.“

 I’ve been lucky to work with Josefine in big bands, orchestras, in duo, with string quartet; from the Metropole Orchestra to Human Chain.
 Actually it was not luck, I just kept booking her!
 And each time, she was not only the brightest spark in the band, but also the best prepared and most chilled.
 That’s a powerful combination and I can’t wait to experience it again.” – Django Bates

 "A music that develops its own magic even in very quiet places. (…) Many exciting ingredients – and a strong listening experience” – BRKlassik “carefully placed piano chords and bass parts, plus a stable carpet of sound woven from accents of other instruments.
 Her songs (…) stand firmly on the ground.” – Jazzpodium